 How Big Do German Shepherd Greyhound Mixes Get?

 Greyhound shepherds usually grow to a height of around 25 to 30 inches.
 As far as weight is concerned, healthy greyhound shepherds are usually between 50 and 110 pounds.
 The reason for this range is because female greyhound shepherds are usually a bit smaller than their male counterparts.

 So, if you want a short answer, they get pretty big!
 This isn’t a dog for people who don’t have space.
-If you aren’t looking for a medium-large to a large-sized dog, I would steer clear of greyhound shepherds if I were you.
+If you aren’t looking for a medium-large to a large-sized dog, I will steer clear of greyhound shepherds if I were you.

 Whether you’re looking to purchase a greyhound shepherd or you already have one, know that they are one of the most loyal, friendly, cuddly, cute, and intelligent breeds you can have in your home.
 Whether you’re looking for an athletic frisbee partner or a snuggly cuddle-buddy, the greyhound shepherd can play any role you need it to!

-They are quite flexible, and great for single folks, couples, families, and households with other pets as well.
+They are quite flexible and great for single folks, couples, families, and households with other pets as well.
 They are docile but playful, and they are kind and energetic as well.
-They are in many ways the perfect dog for any situation.
+They are, in many ways, the perfect dog for any situation.

 So if you’re looking for all the regality, athleticism, and beauty of a German shepherd with the peaceful, kind, docile nature of a greyhound, look no further.
 If you’re willing to put in the work and the love, this dog will pay it back in spades.